 Openness to experience is the tendency to be original, have broad interests, be open to a wide range of stimuli, be daring, and take risks.
 Managers who are high on this trait continuum may be especially likely to take risks and be innovative in their planning and decision making.

 Managers who are low on openness to experience may be less prone to take risks and more conservative in their planning and decision making.

 AACSB: Analytic

+Accessibility: Keyboard Navigation

 Blooms: Apply

 Difficulty: 2 Medium

-Jones - Chapter 02 #56

 Learning Objective: 02-01 Describe the various personality traits that affect how managers think; feel; and behave.
-Topic: Enduring Characteristics: Personality Traits

-People who have believe they themselves are responsible for their own fate; they see their own actions and behaviors as being major and decisive determinants of important outcomes.
+- 57. People who have believe they themselves are responsible for their own fate; they see their own actions and behaviors as being major and decisive determinants of important outcomes.

-A. low self-esteem
+- A. low self-esteem

-B. a low sense of achievement
+- B. a low sense of achievement

-C. high neuroticism
+- C. high neuroticism

-D. an internal locus of control
+- D. an internal locus of control

+- E. an external locus of control